waynodiablo/Oystercard/pills/clojure.md

 ### Datatypes ###

-In spite of not having classes and objects Clojure has all the data types you'd expect.
+In spite of not having classes and objects Clojure has all the data types you'd expect:

 ```clojure
 (ns clojure-intro.core)